postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/collaboration-intro.md

 > Team admins will receive an email notification when team discovery is enabled.

 You can optionally add a question for pending team members to answer when they request to join your team.
-Enter your question and click __Update Question__—anyone requesting to join the team will be prompted with the question.
+Enter your question and select **Update Question**.
+Anyone who requests to join the team will be prompted with the question.

 > If you do not specify a question, team members can still add a note when they ask to join.